Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

-1983 - The Yantis House Addition, 296 Hermosa Place, Palm Springs CA. Original house was built in 1954.
-Albert Frey redesigned the home which included enlarging the now 1200 square foot master suite with 2 marble baths, stone fireplace, and built in cabinetry.
-Frey also designed the bar in the living room which features a pass thru window to serve from and to view the flat screen TV, while enjoying the patio outdoors.
-The house was once the home of actor Adam West, who played Batman in the 1960s TV series and film.
-The TV actor is said to have bought the house at the height of his Batman fame in the 1960s and 1970s.
+1983 - The Yantis House Addition, aka Adam West House, 296 Hermosa Place, Palm Springs CA. Original house built in 1954.
+Frey enlarged the master suite with 2 marble baths, stone fireplace, and cabinetry.
+Frey designed the bar in the living room which features a pass thru window to serve from and to view the flat screen TV while enjoying the patio outdoors.
+Sold around 1970 to Adam West, who famously played Batman in the 1960s TV series.
 Sold in 2013 to Carl Bradley.
 Top two photos by Michael Locke.
+Sold in 2023 to Bruce and Lynne Gibson.

 USModernist

-1983 - The Yates Remodel, Smoke Tree Ranch, Palm Springs CA. Do you know where it is?
+1983 - The Yates House Addition, Smoke Tree Ranch, Palm Springs CA. Status unknown.

 USModernist